NugulaThrishani/MERN_PROJECT_/README.md

-# AI-Based Smart Allocation Engine for PM Internship Scheme
+# AI-Based JOB PORTAL for Smart Allocation Engine

 A comprehensive, AI-powered platform for automating internship matching under the Ministry of Corporate Affairs (MoCA), designed to win the Smart India Hackathon (SIH) 2024.